catherineloesch/project4-react-frontend/README.md

 ### MVP

 - full stack web application
-- at least 2 models
+- at least 2 models:
-  - full CRUD on at least one of your models
+  - full CRUD on at least one of the models
-  - be able to Add/Delete on any remaining models
+  - Add/Delete functionality on any remaining models
 - authentication
+- code:
-- write code that is well-structured, readable, efficient and DRY
+  - well-structured, readable, efficient and DRY
-  - follow accepted naming conventions + consistent indentation
+  - adherence to naming conventions + consistent indentation
-  - use semantic naming of variables, functions, CSS classes, etc.
+  - semantic naming of variables, functions, CSS classes, etc.
-  - Short and clear functions that do one thing
+  - short and clear functions that follow the single responsibility principle

 ### Stretch Goals

-- add 3rd party API
+- incorporation of a 3rd party API
-- Make app mobile responsive
-- High quality, professional design
+- high quality, professional design
+- mobile responsive design
 - Redux
-- Automated Tests Using Jest / RSpec or MiniTest for Rails
+- inclusion of automated tests using Jest / RSpec or MiniTest for Rails

 ## <a name="planning"></a>6.
 Planning / Build Process

-### timeframe
+### Timeframe

 - the deliverables for this project were issued on 26/05/2023

-  - a project proposal was to be submitted and approved by the instructional team before moving on to coding phase of the prjoject
+  - a project proposal was to be submitted and approved by the instructional team before moving on to coding phase of the project
   - the proposal was to include:
     - description of the project
     - ERD of models (Entity relationship diagram)